 Typically, patients that would benefit from ICL are between the ages of 21-45.
 This age represents a slight increase from the base age of 18 for Lasik.
 This procedure is also not well suited for geriatric or elderly individuals.
 Patients may also have mild or severe myopia, and they have a prescription that has been relatively unchanged.
 While the age requirements are more stringent for ICL than Lasik, there are other less stringent qualifications.
 This means that even if you aren’t an ideal candidate for Lasik, ICL could be a good option for you.

-ICL is considered an outpatient operation.
+ICL is considered an outpatient operation and only takes about 30 minutes to complete.
 This means that you will be in and out of your chosen facility on the same day.
-Patients are given some numbing drops for their eyes.
-Individuals that are more hesitant or uncomfortable may also be given a sedative.
-The procedure only takes about 30 minutes to complete.
+Patients are given some numbing drops for their eyes and individuals that are more hesitant or uncomfortable may also be given a sedative.

 After your operation, you will be required to have somebody else drive you home.
 Anytime that you have an operation that may impair your vision or ability to operate a vehicle, you should plan to have somebody else drive you home.
 Surgery results are typically noticeable 24 hours after the operation.

-Recovery time is minimal, and some patients experienced mild discomfort or a gritty feeling in their eyes.
-Your doctor may require you to stay out of the swimming pool and avoid activities that make you heavily perspire.
-If sweat gets into your eyes, it may aggravate the microincisions and cause additional discomfort.
+Recovery time is minimal, and some patients experience mild discomfort or a gritty feeling in their eyes.
+Your doctor may require you to stay out of the swimming pool and avoid activities that make you heavily perspire because when sweat gets into your eyes, it may aggravate the micro incisions and cause additional discomfort.

 LASIK uses an excimer laser (an ultraviolet laser) to remove a thin layer of corneal tissue, giving the cornea a new shape, so that light rays are focused clearly on the retina.

-Before LASIK eye surgery, the eye surgeon will evaluate patient’s medical history and will perform a full eye examination, including measuring corneal thickness, refraction, corneal mapping, eye pressure, and pupil dilation.
-Afterwards, the surgeon will discuss what to expect during and after the procedure.
+Before LASIK eye surgery, the eye surgeon will evaluate the patient’s medical history and perform a full eye examination, including measuring corneal thickness, refraction, corneal mapping, eye pressure, and pupil dilation.
+Afterward, the surgeon will discuss what to expect during and after the procedure.

 While dry eye isn’t a serious condition, it can have a major impact on your quality of life.
 You may find your eyes get tired faster or you have difficulty reading.
 Not to mention the discomfort of a burning sensation or blurry vision.
 Let’s take a look at dry eye treatments – from simple self-care to innovative prescriptions and therapies – to help you see clearly and comfortably.